darusakov/RusakovLab.github.io/arachne.md

 # ARACHNE
 <div style="width: 50%; float: left; margin-right: 15px;"><img src="assets/arachne.jpg" alt="Arachne"></div>

-**ARACHNE** is a newly designed simulation environment in which neural and neuroglial network organisation, optimisation and execution take advantage of the pre-set, optimised parallel algorithms for remote computations, and of a friendly user interface located on a local computer.
-In these settings, a neuroscientist without IT background should be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve (or astroglial) cells, within a single network model in which the network complexity is limited only by the availability of remote computing resources,
+**ARACHNE** is a simulation environment in which neural and neuroglial network organisation, optimisation and execution benefit from pre-set, optimised parallel algorithms for remote computations, and from a friendly user interface which is operated from your own computer.
+Any neuroscientist without IT background will be able to incorporate the representative variety of biophysical mechanisms pertinent to nerve (or astroglial) cells, within a single network model in which the network complexity is limited only by the availability of remote computing resources,